My Epstein-Barr Natural Treatment & Healing Protocol

 We all know that fruits and veggies are good for us.
 Eat more of them!

 If you’ve heard that fruit has too much sugar, I think that’s bad health advice.
-The natural sugars in fruit come along with fiber, hydration, vitamins, minerals and antioxidants that can’t be found anywhere else.
+The natural sugars in fruit come along with fiber, hydration, vitamins, minerals, and antioxidants that can’t be found anywhere else.
 Fruit comes from the earth and is naturally very healing.
-Much of the nutrition community is also misguided here, and recommend mass quantities of protein over fruit.
+Much of the nutrition community is also misguided here and recommends mass quantities of protein over fruit.
 But what they miss is that your body will turn excess protein into glucose, which can still spike your blood sugar.
 Don’t fear fruit.
-Five to six servings of veggies, and two to three servings of whole fruit per day will do wonders for your health!
-Read more about this in Thyroid Healing or The Medical Medium.
-(I talk more about these books below.)
+Five to six servings of veggies and two to three servings of whole fruit per day will do wonders for your health!

-Processed foods require a lot of attention from your system to process.
-They ruin your gut bacteria, bog down your liver, and don’t nourish your body.
+Processed foods require a lot of attention from your system to process—they over-task the energy in your body, and you need your energy to heal.
+Processed foods ruin your gut bacteria, bog down your liver, and don’t nourish your body.
 Consume as few processed foods as possible.

 Supplements are tricky because while they absolutely do not replace a healthy lifestyle or healthy eating habit, they can definitely fill in gaps and boost your nutrient intake.